hujhax/austin-improv-wiki/Nice Astronaut.md

 ### White Elephant
 White Elephant was a format performed as a [http://do512.com/event/weekly/thu/thursday-night-social-club-nice-astronaut-and-precious-dads-hosted-by-mac-blake December 2012 run at ColdTowne Theater].
 Audience members were instructed to write down previous good and bad gifts they had given and received in the past onto pieces of paper.
 Nice Astronaut, dressed in festive attire, then randomly drew these piece of paper and used them as suggestions to inspire real life monologues which inspired a run of scenes.

-### Dating Game
+### Save These Dates
 A semi-narrative improv format that follows the potential dates and long term lives and what-if's of a game show contestant and their 3 suitors.
-Nice Astronaut performed this format in February and March 2012.
+Nice Astronaut performed this format in [http://www.coldtownetheater.com/events/nice-astronaut-presents-save-these-dates February and March 2012].

 ### After Midnight
 After Midnight was Nice Astronaut's monthly improv/sketchprov show during 2009-2010.
 Each show as themed and often had sketches "re-improvised" in the same style of Second City revues.
 The same time slot is now called "[[Last Call]]".
 The show titles included: